 Championing jobs in our industry

 KP has supported the IGD’s Feeding Britain’s Future programme for a number of years.
 This brings the industry together to inspire the next generation and equip them with skills for work.
-As part of this, several KP colleagues have been into schools to talk about their experiences of working in the food industry; bringing to life the world of work; highlighting the skills required to succeed and showcasing the variety of roles available in the industry.
-Since 2015 Feeding Britain’s Future has successfully trained 25,000 students.
+As part of this, 26 KP colleagues went into schools in 2018 to talk about their experiences of working in the food industry; bringing to life the world of work; highlighting the skills required to succeed and showcasing the variety of roles available in the industry.
+More KP colleagues have signed up to take part in this initiative in 2019 too.